Hit and Run Compensation Collecting for a Hit And Run Accident

 There are a number of different hit and run scenarios, including situations where:

-- A driver hits a parked car and leave without notifying its owner of the accident;
+- A driver hits a parked car and leaves without notifying its owner of the accident

-- A driver collides with another vehicle, causing property damage and injury and fails to stop and exchange contact information; and
+- A driver collides with another vehicle, causing property damage and personal injury and fails to stop and exchange contact information and

 Unfortunately, the number of hit and runs in Georgia is on the rise.
 This is largely linked to the desire of drivers who are driving under the influence, driving a stolen vehicle, or driving without insurance to escape criminal charges for those offenses.